eel3/midiport/README.md

 Usage
 -----

-See \`Example'. midiport has no option.
+Simply execute `midiport`. midiport has no option.

 Example
 -------